The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Introduction

 Furthermore, interactions between CRs and gas can result in observable diffuse $\gamma$-ray emissions, i.e.\ via decays of $\pi^0$ (produced in hadronic interactions of CRs with interstellar gas nuclei) or via bremsstrahlung by CR electrons.
 Diffuse $\gamma$-ray data can, therefore, be used to derive the Galactic distribution of CRs assuming models for the 3D gas distributions \citep{ackermann2012,tibaldo2021}.
 Despite their relevance, 3D gas distributions are still not commonly used in studies of Galactic CR transport.

 One of the main methods for deriving 3D gas distributions is to analyze data of spectral emission and absorption lines.
 Atomic hydrogen (HI), for instance, can be traced through the 21-cm emission line.
 Since gas at different locations along a line of sight in general has different relative velocities with respect to the observer due to Galactic rotation, it emits this line at different Doppler-shifted frequencies.
 This means that, given a model for Galactic rotation, data of this emission line can be used to reconstruct a model for the 3D distribution of HI.
 A similar approach can be applied to the $J=1 \rightarrow 0$ emission line of $^{12}$CO to trace molecular hydrogen (H$_2$) assuming a conversion factor between $^{12}$CO and H$_2$ gas density.
 However, given our vantage point in the Galaxy, many of these reconstructed gas maps suffer from a number of ambiguities.
 For instance, the peculiar motion of gas (i.e.\ random motions of gas, on top of the large-scale rotational gas flow caused e.g. by stellar winds and supernova explosions) introduce artificial structures stretching along the lines of sight into the 3D gas reconstructions, known as the finger-of-god effect \citep[see e.g.,][]{nakanishi2003,nakanishi2006,pohl2008}.
 Recently it has been suggested that this problem can be cured by taking the spatial correlations of gas into account \citep{philipp_mertsch_2020_5501196,philipp_mertsch_2022_5956696}.
 Incorporating spatial correlations into 3D gas reconstructions turns those into high-dimensional Bayesian inference problems.
 Such have been addressed via information field theory \citep{ift2009,ift2019} in \citet{philipp_mertsch_2020_5501196} and \citet{philipp_mertsch_2022_5956696} by using the \texttt{NIFTy} package\footnote{\href{https://github.com/NIFTy-PPL/NIFTy}{\texttt{github.com/NIFTy-PPL/NIFTy}}}\citep{nifty1,nifty3,nifty5,niftyre}.
 This has not only provided improved 3D gas reconstructions but also quantified their remaining uncertainties.
+An important feature of these gas reconstructions, when compared to analytical 3D models, is their higher dynamic range (i.e. local densities vary in a wider range) which leads to a higher contrast between over- and under-density regions.